5 Things to Do to Help Anxious Kids Feel More at Peace.

 1. Ground and calm yourself

 Do whatever you can to feel calmer and more at peace as the parent, whatever you are going through.
 If you are pacing around the house, frowning, fussing, and generally not at ease your children will pick up on your anxiety.
-Talk a walk.
+Take a walk.
 Practice deep breathing.
 You can be a role model by getting plenty of sleep, exercising, and eating well.
 Connect with your friends and family members and rely on your social support system.
-If your own anxiety is unmanageable, then consider seeking therapy for yourself.
+If your anxiety is unmanageable, then consider seeking therapy for yourself.

 2. Gentle touch